SavinaRoja/arkady/docs/intro.rst

 Creating a component
 --------------------

-The Nanpy interface has four main functions which I will wish to make accessible through the application: ``digitalRead``, ``analogRead``, ``digitalWrite``, and ``analogWrite``.
+The Nanpy interface has four main functions which we will wish to make accessible through the application: ``digitalRead``, ``analogRead``, ``digitalWrite``, and ``analogWrite``.
 So let's create a component that implements those actions.